mscbmlab/mscbmlab/README.md

 ## 👋🏼 Job, Come and join us!

- - Student: We welcome students at all levels including international students.
+ - **Student**: We welcome students at all levels including international students.
 For future PhD/Master students, you need to apply through the university program but we are happy to answer your questions by email (hm-luan[at]msn.com).
 For undergraduate students interested in doing an internship at our lab, please check out our research and send an email to us directly with a short introduction of yourself.